kubeflow/notebooks/workspaces/frontend/README.md

       git checkout notebooks-v2
       ```

-3. Within the repo context, install project dependencies
+3. Navigate to the `frontend` directory and install the project dependencies.

      ```bash
      cd workspaces/frontend && npm install
      ```

-### Build project
+### Build the Project

   ```bash
   npm run build
   ```

-### Serve development content
+### Serve the UI Locally

-This is the default context for running a local UI.
+This is the default setup for running the UI locally.
 Make sure you build the project using the instructions above prior to running the command below.

   ```bash
   npm run start:dev